eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

   HTTP and JSON APIs, and interoperation with native Java libraries.
 The example even supports deployment to the [OpenShift][] cloud platform.
-- The Ceylon [DDDSample][] demonstrates the use of Ceylon in Java EE.
+- The Ceylon [DDDSample][] demonstrates the use of Ceylon to write a complete Java EE application, making use of JPA, CDI, EJB, JAX-RS, JMS, JSF, and Facelets.

 [Ceylon Web IDE]: https://github.com/ceylon/ceylon-web-ide-backend
 [OpenShift]: https://openshift.redhat.com/